tejacques/asynceval/README.md

 How do I use it?
 ----------------

-Using asynceval is fairly simple.
+You shouldn't use this, but if you decide you still want to use it anyway, using asynceval is fairly simple.
 You'll need an es6-promise polyfill or native support, and then all you need to do is add a script tag on your page serving asynceval.js before other javascript that uses it, and you're good to go.

 ```.js
 (function () {